 Again, nowhere in Scripture does God assign government specific responsibility to provide entitlements for its citizenry, whereas Scripture does assign specific entitlement responsibilities to various individuals and other institutions (as previously seen in this study).
 Again, one could argue that since Scripture does not prohibit government from directly aiding the poor, that such is biblically permissible.
 But to the degree any institution engages in responsibilities outside of its biblically explicit God-ordained role(s) is the same degree to which it becomes inefficient and wasteful.
 1 Peter 2:14 states the specific role of government is this: … for the punishment of evildoers and the praise of those who do right.

 The misunderstandings and supposed scriptural justifications for enormous government-based entitlement programs stem not from Christianity but from another misguided religion that markets itself using the same name.
 Outside the explicit ordinances of the Scriptures, it follows that direct governmental provisions of entitlements lead not to self-sufficiency but rather the ruin of both the individual recipient and the nation’s Treasury.
 Government entitlement programs have no basis in Scripture.

 May God grant you, our nation’s leaders, great wisdom to transition our policies to biblically informed positions relative to best helping the poor and bereft — people whom you and I love and people whom God loves.

 VII.
 FINAL THOUGHT

-Unfortunately there is another deleterious result that continues to this day in America in regards to the incursive Social Gospel movement that took root over 100 years ago.
-In order for the Social Gospel movement to effectuate change in American culture it was mandatory for it to infiltrate Government leadership and influence policy.
-This study attributes the germination of Government entitlement programs as evidence of this very thing: The Social Gospel was and remains the seedbed of political liberalism; they remain intrinsically intertwined today.
+Unfortunately, there is another deleterious result that continues to this day in America in regard to the incursive Social Gospel movement that took root over 100 years ago.
+In order for the Social Gospel movement to effectuate change in American culture, it was mandatory for it to infiltrate government leadership and influence policy.
+This study attributes the germination of government entitlement programs as evidence of this very thing: The Social Gospel was and remains the seedbed of political liberalism; they remain intrinsically intertwined today.